NimaBoscarino/DataBased/README.md

   - I am running this with 100 processes on my MacBook Pro, and all 4 cores are maxed out at the moment.
   - NOTE: You might find that some of the processes just end up hanging (or db.lyrics.count() doesn't equal db.songs.count()), but I don't think that's a huge problem.
 Just run the script again, and it should sort itself out.
 It avoids inserting duplicates, so you shouldn't end up with any problems if you run this multiple times.

-Instead of running the scripts yourself, feel free to use the .json files to populate your database.
-To generate artists.json I ran artist_finder.py for 30 minutes, using the seed "Kanye", followed by running genius_id_scraper.py.
-To generate songs.json I ran song_scraper_genius.py from 0 to 16901.
+Instead of running the scripts yourself, feel free to use the `.json` files in the `Raw_JSON` archive to populate your database.
+To generate `artists.json` I ran `artist_finder.py` for 30 minutes, using the seed `"Kanye"`, followed by running `genius_id_scraper.py`.
+To generate `songs.json` I ran `song_scraper_genius.py` from 0 to 16901.

+##TO-DO:
+  - Scrape artist tags from lastFM
+  - Scrape audio-features for songs from spotify
+  - Run my own analytics, including:
+    - swearing metrics for songs/artists
+    - unique word counts for artists for set lyric set size
+    - references to places
+    - etc...